thadoe/Digital_projects_in_Verilog_SystemC/README.md

 # Verilog_HDL_projects-
-Inference Design, Behavioral simulations, and Hardware Implementation.
+Inference Design, Simulations, and Hardware Implementation.

 This is repository for some of my FPGA projects.
 All codes are simulated and verified on testbench or on hardware.